 We can now set property values for the CornerFinder object.

 To set any of the properties simply click the associated property's value field and then either enter a new value or if a drop down list is displayed select one of the items in the list.

 Shown below are some of the more commonly used properties for the CornerFinder object.
-Explanations for other properties such as AbortSeqOnFail, Graphics, etc. which are used on many of the different vision objects can be seen in the following.
-"Vision Guide 8.0 Properties & Result Reference"
+For details on other properties such as AbortSeqOnFail and Graphics which are used on many of the different vision objects, refer to Vision Guide 7.0 Properties and Results Reference.